TLongstride/TAGSense/docs/en/User_Manual.md

 ## 🛠️ Home Assistant Blueprint

-This blueprint simplifies the integration of TAGSense into your Home Assistant automations.
+This blueprint simplifies the integration of THZReader into your Home Assistant automations.
 It allows you to trigger specific actions based on RFID tag detection.

 #### Features:
 - Detection of presence or absence of a tag.